Isabella Jones and Ira Junius Johnson: Trials

-The defense attorney painted the Klan as having acted for a noble cause where the law could not reach, and stressed the lack of violence.
+The defence attorney painted the Klan as having acted for a noble cause where the law could not reach, and stressed the lack of violence.
 Wearing hoods, he asserted, was "no more wrong than ... than it is for other lodgemen to wear regalia".
 Dick countered, "They were hooded for the purpose of taking that girl from this home, and not for lodge-room work."
 The court found Taylor and Orme not guilty, but Magistrate W. E. McIlveen decided on Phillips's guilt, saying he "fail[ed] to see that there was any lawful excuse" for the Klan to have gone there hooded.
 The prosecution sought no term of imprisonment, but only a fine, saying "the penalty is immaterial.
 All that the Crown wants to show is that there is a machinery of Justice in Canada."
-Phillips was fined $50, and the defense appealed.
+Phillips was fined $50, and the defence appealed.

 Phillips threatened Jones outside the courthouse to return to her mother, and told her mother to call him again if she did not heed his warning.
 Thousands of members of the Klan protested the decision and threatened Black activists.
 Klan recruitment activity increased and Johnson's house burned down, over which Chief Kerr took no action.

-Five White judges of the Ontario Court of Appeal heard Phillips's appeal and Attorney General Price's counter-appeal on 16 April.
+Five white judges of the Ontario Court of Appeal heard Phillips's appeal and Attorney General Price's counter-appeal on 16 April.
 The court did not look favourably upon the appeal and declared they would "not tolerate any group of men attempting to administer a self-made law".
 The court characterized the Klan's actions as "mob law" and found Phillips guilty; he served three months in prison.

 Aftermath

 After Phillips's release, the Klan filed a request to hold a parade; the Oakville city council rejected it.
 Though the Klan never disappeared, its power weakened throughout the rest of the 1930s in the face of the government's unwillingness to tolerate its actions.
 Laws dealing with hate crimes were passed gradually over the following decades throughout Canada.

 Johnson and Jones married on 24 March 1930.
-The White pastor who conducted the wedding responded to concerns about Klan interference by saying, "I was here before the Klan."
+The white pastor who conducted the wedding responded to concerns about Klan interference by saying, "I was here before the Klan."
 They had two children, and Johnson took work as a gardener.
 He died in 1966.

 Generations later, writer Lawrence Hill found that those in Johnson's community had always considered Johnson Black.
 He speculated that, while Johnson having aboriginal ancestry could not be ruled out, no evidence for it existed.
 Johnson may have hidden his Black ancestry due to the Klan's reputation for lynching Blacks in the US.
 For successfully turning citizens' feelings towards him by denying his Black heritage, Hill called him "Canada's first spin doctor".